meghartwick/Population-Adaptations/README.md

 ```
 or navigating to a [Phandango website](http://jameshadfield.github.io/phandango/#/) where you can drag and drop your accessory genome tree file (.tre) and the gene_presence_absence.csv

-# Phylogenetic Analysis
+## Phylogenetic Analysis

-Though there are lots of reasons that phylogenetic analysis of bacterial populations can be misleading, I like to start here.
-I think it provides a basis to compare your study to other work and gives context to the downstream outcomes.
+I like to start with phylogenetic analysis even though the results from bacterial populations can be hard to interpret (... a little wonky).
+It provides a basis to compare your study to other work and gives context to the downstream outcomes.

 Roary provides a `.tre` file for the accessory genome.
 I use `SRST2_MLST.sh` to create a fasta file from the SRST2 ouput of the `assemble_annotate_ST.sh` and align the fasta file in mafft.
 I use [RAxML](https://cme.hits.org/exelixis/web/software/raxml/index.html) to make `tre` files from the core genome alignment made in Roary and the MLST alignment from SRST2 and mafft. `core_alignment.sh` provides basic scripts to run RAxML and recombination analysis in ClonalFrameML.
 These output can be visualized quickly in R with `ggtree` or in the gui [FigTree](http://tree.bio.ed.ac.uk/software/figtree/)